-M50 and M50 Mark II feature 3.0 inches touchscreen, vari-angle LCD.
+M50 and M50 Mark II feature 3.0 inches touchscreen and a vary-angle LCD.
 Their display type is a liquid-crystal monitor with a TFT color.
-The vari-angle LCD will help you record any videos at any angle for your vlogging.
+The various-angle LCD will help you record any videos at any angle for your vlogging.
 Furthermore, M50 Mark II provides a double-tap zooming facility.

 Again they have a high-resolution OLED electronic viewfinder featuring 2.36 million dots.
 So, you will see high amounts of detail and a 100% colorful view of what you are capturing.
 In addition, they are Wi-Fi and Bluetooth compatible, and these features will help your wireless transferring and remote shooting with a smartphone device.